jraleman/open-libft/README.md

 ## About Open Libft <a name="about-libft"></a>

-An open source library with over 200 functions.
-This library has been used throughout my academic career in [École 42](http://42.us.org).
+open-libft is an open source library with over 200 functions.
+This library has been used throughout my academic career in [École 42 Silicon Valley](http://42.us.org).
-It incorporates very useful functions, such as binary trees, linked lists, stacks, arrays, bit manipulation, etc...
-I gained a thorough understanding of data structures, algorithms, unit testing, continuous integration, troubleshooting, and proper documentation.
+It incorporates very useful functions, including binary trees, linked lists, stacks, arrays, bit manipulation, and more.
+By developing this library, I gained a thorough understanding of data structures, algorithms, unit testing, continuous integration, troubleshooting, and proper documentation.

 ## Norminette <a name="norminette"></a>